moranpatrick/Mobile_Apps_WeatherApp/README.md

 and at least one other sensor or service available on the devices.

 For this project I decided to make a weather application which uses the devices GPS to get your location.
-The gps coordinates are passed through a HTTP request to a [weather API](http://openweathermap.org/) and the current weather for that location is displayed to the user.</p>
+The gps coordinates are passed through a HTTP request to a [weather API](http://openweathermap.org/) I signed up too and the current weather for that location is displayed to the user.</p>
-<p>The user can also save the current weather along with the date, time and an optional message (Like a weather diary).
+The user can also save the current weather along with the date, time and an optional message (Like a weather diary).

 [Top](#contents)

 ## Architecture<a name = "architecture"></a>
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/1/19/Visual_Studio_2012_logo_and_wordmark.svg/2000px-Visual_Studio_2012_logo_and_wordmark.svg.png)
-This application was developed using Visual studio 2015 community edition and was written in C#.
+This application was developed using Visual studio 2015 community edition and was written in C#, XAML.

 [Top](#contents)

 ## Sensor<a name = "Sensor"></a>
-The Sensor used in this application is the devices GPS.
+For the Sensor requirement of the project I used the devices GPS.
 Without an Internet connection or GPS, this application will not work.

 [Top](#contents)

 ## Isolated Storage<a name = "Storage"></a>
-For the isolated storage requirement I use the devices local storage to permanently store information.
+For the isolated storage requirement I used the devices local storage to permanently store information.
+(Current Weather, date, time and User message).
 To use windows local storage I used:
 ```
 ApplicationData.Current.LocalFolder;
 ```